Cippenham: Sports

 Cippenham was also home to Cippenham Sports Football Club who played in the East Berkshire Football League Division Two at Mercian Way Park.

 The club was founded in 1923 as Cippenham F.C. and was a founder member of the Slough Town Challenge Cup and the old Windsor Slough & District League.
-During the early 80's Cippenham Football Club amalgamated with Cippenham Cricket Club and originally played on the village green, crossed by a road.
+During the early 80s Cippenham Football Club amalgamated with Cippenham Cricket Club and originally played on the village green, crossed by a road.
 This led to problems with cricket fielding and the disbandment of the cricket side of the club in the early 1990s, and the move of the football team to Mercian Way.
 In the 2007–08 season they reached the East Berkshire League Cup final for the first time, beating three Premier League teams on the way.
 However, they missed out on winning the cup after suffering a 1–0 defeat to Waltham FC in a closely contested encounter.
 The end of the 2009–10 season saw the club relegated to Division Two.
 Unfortunately, due to a struggle to attract players, Cippenham Sports folded at the end of the 2013–14 season.
 At present there are no signs the club will be revived.